programmerraja/MyBlog/content/notes/2024/AI.md

 https://microsoft.github.io/autogen/
 https://github.com/decodingml/llm-twin-course

+##  CRAG

+Corrective Retrieval Augmented Generation.The strategy we followed for this let’s say for each topic, we consult the book and identify relevant sections.
+Before forming an opinion, categorize the gathered information into three groups: `**Correct**`, `**Incorrect**`, and `**Ambiguous**`.
+Process each type of information separately.
+Then, based on this processed information, compile and summarize it mentally

 Rank GPT
 - instead of just querying in vector and sending to LLM after querying ask LLM can you rank the doc that fetched from vecotr db based relvant to the query and again send to LLM with re ranked doc